UV Masking Material

 High value component fabrication often involves processes for surface enhancement.
 Components made of metal or metal alloys typically undergo operations that can include acid cleaning, grit blasting, peening, plating, and coating with corrosion resistant paints or powder coats.
 Some surfaces or internal cavities may need to be insulated from these processes for reasons of functionality or processing incompatibility.
-Temporary mask materials are applied to act as barriers, and are subsequently removed from the completed component after processing.
+Masking materials are applied to act as temporary barriers, that are subsequently removed from the completed component after processing.

-New, removable UV mask material is now available that is derived from light curable adhesive technology.
-Panacol-USA’s family of UV light curable mask materials or maskants can be easily applied and cured (hardened) in seconds with a UV light source.
-A single application of the uncured liquid mask by syringe, brush, dip, or spray provides consistent protection from high impact particulate, hot acids, alkali solutions, plating, and paint.
+New, removable UV masking material is now available that is derived from light curable adhesive technology.
+Panacol’s family of UV light curable mask materials can be easily applied and cured (hardened) in seconds with a UV light source.
+A single application of the uncured liquid mask by syringe, brush, dip, or spray provides consistent protection from high impact particulates, hot acids, alkali solutions, plating, and paint.
 The masks are available in many viscosities to accommodate a wide variety of component configurations and applications.
-Both high and low viscosity spray masks from Panacol-USA can be easily dispensed and sprayed onto larger surfaces.
+Both high and low viscosity spray masks from Panacol can be easily dispensed and sprayed onto larger surfaces.

-The advantages of using Panacol-USA’s masking products to protect costly, labor intensive components and assemblies are significant:
+The advantages of using Panacol masking products to protect costly, labor intensive components and assemblies are significant:

 - Solvent-free, single coat application